Counterfeiting & Illicit Trade

 We strive to ensure that all who use our products have unequivocal confidence in their quality, safety and authenticity.
 We aggressively continue to manage risks related to illicit trade to protect patients and consumers from potential harm.
 When a counterfeit product is purchased, everyone—except for the counterfeiter—loses.
 The consumer or patient does not get the product they paid for and, more important, could be at risk of serious health problems—potentially even death.
 Fake products undermine confidence in the quality, safety and reliability of healthcare products which, at Johnson & Johnson, are central to everything we do.
 Counterfeiting may also fund other illegal activities such as terrorism, organized crime, child labor, etc., with far-reaching adverse effects on people, communities and healthcare systems.

-We believe the illicit trade of healthcare products must be stemmed for the benefit of all, and we strongly support stricter regulation in this area.
-For example, we supported the passage of the H.R.
+We believe the illicit trade of healthcare products must be eliminated for the benefit of all, and we strongly support stricter regulation in this area.
+Similarly, we supported the passage of the H.R.
 5663 Safeguarding Therapeutics Act, giving the FDA FDA U.S. Food and Drug Administration the authority to destroy counterfeit medical devices and combination products at ports of entry.
-The bill was enacted after being signed by the President on January 5, 2021.
+The bill came into force in January 2021.